Adam Levine Shares Sweet Photo Of His Wife & Baby On Instagram

 “Can anyone hook me up with [Behati Prinsloo]?
 BIG fan,” he wrote in the caption of a photo of Prinsloo sporting a white Top Shop dress while walking the red carpet at the event.

-Adam Levine and Behati Prinsloo began dating in 2012 just weeks after the Maroon 5 singer split from his former girlfriend, model Anne Vyalitsyna.
-However, their relationship came to an end one year later and Levine quickly moved on with model Nina Adgal.
+Adam Levine and Behati Prinsloo began dating in 2012, just weeks after the Maroon 5 singer split from his former girlfriend, model Anne Vyalitsyna.
+However, their relationship came to an end one year later, and Levine quickly moved on with model Nina Adgal.

-Although Adam Levine enjoyed a short-lived romance with Adgal, who is currently dating Leonardo DiCaprio, in early 2013, their relationship ultimately fizzled out and by summer 2013, he and Prinsloo were back together and engaged.
+Although Adam Levine enjoyed a short-lived romance with Adgal, who is currently dating Leonardo DiCaprio, in early 2013, their relationship ultimately fizzled out.
+By the summer of 2013, he and Prinsloo were back together and engaged.

-Adam Levine and Behati Prinsloo got married in July 2014 in Mexico and a short time later, he spoke of his new role as a husband and revealed his plans for a large family.
+Adam Levine and Behati Prinsloo got married in July of 2014 in Mexico, and a short time later, he spoke of his new role as a husband and revealed his plans for a large family.

-“You feel like a man or something, it’s weird,” Adam Levine told Ryan Seacrest in 2014 of becoming a husband, via Us Weekly.
+“You feel like a man or something, it’s weird,” Adam Levine told Ryan Seacrest in 2014 of becoming a husband (via Us Weekly).
 “The relationship doesn’t change, but you feel slightly more masculine.
 I feel like from a man’s perspective … at the end of the day, if you’re with the right person, the guy is supposed to feel like, I think, a little bit more of a man.”

 As for kids, Adam Levine said at the time that he and Prinsloo weren’t quite ready to get pregnant.